rklancer/sproutcore-book/sproutcore book.md

 times to servers have not, Sproutcore is designed to use Javascript to render essentially all of your app's screens live, on the client.
 Its other abstractions are similarly designed to make it easy to move your app's logic to the client.
-These and concomitant design decisions feel wrong and strange at first.
-However, this book is here partly to make sure that you internalize the thinking behind these design decisions and thereby work with the grain of Sproutcore and not against it.
+These design decisions feel wrong and strange at first.
+However, this book is here partly to make sure that you internalize the thinking behind these decisions and thereby work with the grain of Sproutcore and not against it.

 ### What is Sproutcore?